zettawatt/colony/README.md

 To share uploaded files and add metadata to them, click the pencil icon on the selected pod, and click the transfer button to add this file to the pod.
 Then click the pencil icon to edit the metadata.
 There is a drop down at the top providing templates for various file types.
 Then enter in the relevant information in the fields.

 You can also add files that were uploaded to Autonomi using the ant CLI or other application by clicking on the 'Add Autonomi File' button in the Editing Pod dialog.
 This will bring up a dialog where you can paste the Autonomi address of the object you want to describe.

-**NOTE**: on Colony v1.1.5 and older the initial template will be for a 'Book' and be blank.
-Click the drop down to select another option to populate the fields.
-If you want to describe a book, reselect the 'Book' type and the fields will be populated.
-This is being fixed.

 The text looks rather complicated, but it isn't too hard once you've done a few.
 In simplified terms, the left side `"schema:blah"` statement specifies what type of information you should enter in the right hand text entry box.
 For example, if you are uploading a book and the left side says `"schema:author"`, in the right hand side you'd put the author's name in the text entry box.